dudinea/yaml-include-transformer/README.md

 plugins) or in the ResourceList (KRM plugins) is required by the Kustomize plugin protocol.
 The configuration file is accepted, but currently it is not actually used.
-If `yaml-include-transformer` is run with a single argument and that argument is not an option it is regarded as a configuration file.
+If `yaml-include-transformer` is run with a single argument and that argument is not an option, it is regarded as a configuration file.

 ### Installation as legacy EXEC plugin